-Before I quit my job I had a long list of “someday” practices.
+Before I quit my job, I had a long list of “someday” practices.
 Exercise more, meditate regularly, do Morning Pages journaling, improve my sewing skills, learn how to do winged eyeliner, etc. Lots of things I couldn’t squeeze into my off hours.
 Well, now that I have more hours to play with, I have bundled my top 3 goals into a moniker so catchy, so motivating, and so amusing (to me) that I am helpless to do anything but follow through.
-Ladies and gentlemen, I present to you POWER HOUR!
+Folks, I present to you POWER HOUR!

 My House is Clean

 Not like, showroom clean, but it’s definitely less cluttered.
 Now that I’m not rushing around everywhere, I have time to do things like load the dishwasher instead of pile dishes in the sink.
 I sort through the mail when it arrives rather than dump it in a basket.
 I practice Joan Crawford’s cleaning trick of not leaving a room empty-handed.
 I even make the bed most days.

 Yeah, you heard me, I’m writing!
 Every day!
 Mostly!
 For at least 2 hours!
 Sometimes 6!
 Word counts in the triple digits, folks!

 At first, I felt bad about not spending 8 hours a day writing, but then I thought about how I would spend 8 hours in the office.
 Work got done, sure, but there was also a lot of chit-chat, getting up to get water or a snack, unproductive meetings, useless webinars, etc. I never really worked flat out for 8 hours.
 Does anyone?
 Probably.
 But they are no one I know.